proroklab/popgym/README.md

 | [Stateless Pendulum](#noisy-stateless-pendulum) [(Code)](popgym/envs/stateless_pendulum.py)             |Control            |Strong             |  8,168            |  26,358                   |
 | [Noisy Stateless Pendulum](#noisy-stateless-pendulum) [(Code)](popgym/envs/noisy_stateless_pendulum.py) |Control, Noisy     |Strong             |  6,808            |  20,090                   |

+We report the frames per second (FPS) for a single instance of each of our environments below.
+With `multiprocessing`, environment FPS scales roughly linearly with the number of processes.
 Feel free to rerun this benchmark using [this colab notebook](https://colab.research.google.com/drive/1_ew-Piq5d9R_NkmP1lSzFX1fbK-swuAN?usp=sharing).

 ### Environment Descriptions